 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This mystery is a eARC edition that was published by Mulholland Books on July 8, 2014 and has 416 pages.
+mystery that was published by Mulholland Books on July 8, 2014 and has 416 pages.

 Explore it on Goodreads or Amazon.